 Teaching

-Three of the undergraduate modules I have developed are for students of Scottish traditional music: Listening Skills, Composing & Arranging, and Scottish Music in History, Society & Tradition.
-I also coordinate Teaching Musics of the World for trainee classroom music teachers, and co-develop Dynamic Voice which aims to give 1st-year students a physical, practical knowledge of techniques of composition and music notation ranging across a gamut of cultures and centuries.
+Before embarking on a full-time PhD in October 2012 at the University of Cambridge, I was a lecturer at the Royal Conservatoire of Scotland.
+The modules I developed for the Scottish traditional music programme were Listening Skills, Composing & Arranging, and Scottish Music in History, Society & Tradition.
+I also coordinated Teaching Musics of the World for trainee classroom music teachers, and co-developed Dynamic Voice giving all 1st-year students in the Conservatoire a physical, practical knowledge of techniques of composition and music notation across a gamut of cultures and centuries.

 When I graduated from Cambridge in 1995, I became a classroom music teacher in Rome.
 With the grand title of Composer in Residence, I worked with 300 children of 70 nationalities aged 3–12.
 We made flutes from the cane (arundo donax) growing in the verges, and if not singing were usually hands-on in a xylophone circle.